 Diana Devlin – Producer / Director

 Diana is a producer/director/writer who plied her craft in NYC for many years before turning to a producing job in industry for the last fifteen years.
 She produced and wrote, Dreams & Wishes, 16mm, a documentary about verbal and nonverbal communication in the Brazilian Amazon; produced Amazon Gold for ABC TV; helmed Peru’s Shining Path, 16mm, which was distributed throughout Europe and toured the US with Best of Festival (Latin American Film Fest),directed and produced, Chesterwood, about sculptor Daniel French and the Guggenheim’s sculptor-in-residence program; produced and wrote a series of short docs on designers (Perry Ellis, Edith Head, Jean Muir); was six years on the Board of the NY Film/Video Council where she created the Short Doc Fest at MOMA; was a NYFA Artist-in-Residence and guest lectured at Manhattanville College creating a Social Justice Film Festival with inaugural guests Ron Howard and Christine Choy.
 She has returned to documentary making to pursue her passion creating non-fiction films that illuminate the important under-examined issues for women in our times.
-She began her association with WRI 20 years ago teaching a class in media relations for the leadership Training students and then continued as a volunteer and fundraiser.
 Photo credit: Scrivo Studios

 Grace Zinnel – Producer / Director